ryba3310/Pinged/README.md

 - ✅  Split source code into declarations in helpers.h and definitions in helpers.c

-- ⚠️ Tidy up verbose messeges and overall source code
+- ✅ Tidy up verbose messeges and overall source code

-- ⚠️ Patch bug where received payload isin't printed to stdout withoud '\n' in formatting
+- ✅️ Patch bug where received payload isin't printed to stdout withoud '\n' in formatting

+- ⚠️ Think about reverse shell capability with listener being able to respond with payload